astridve/LMECA2170---sweepline-algorithm/README.md

 	* display the progressive 2D configuration (segments and their intersection points) point by point
 	* Highlight the segments that are considered by the algorithm at instant t

-  [IF image AND animation ARE NOT SET TO TRUE, THE PROGRAM RUN ITS FASTEST VERSION AND SIMPLY PRINT THE RESULTS IN THE CONSOLE]
+  [IF image AND animation ARE NOT SET TO TRUE, THE PROGRAM RUN ITS FASTEST VERSION AND SIMPLY PRINT THE RESULTS (NUMBER OF INTERSECTION) IN THE CONSOLE]

 - (bool) on_click :
 	* disable the automatic animation, you decide when to go to the next point by left-clicking